tychonievich/coa2-s2019/markdown/cache.md

 TLB
 :   The TLB tends to be a small set-associative cache with fairly large sets
     that holds a single [page table entry](kernel.html#page-tables) per block.
+    TLBs only hold the final PTE encountered in translating an address, the one that has the PPN of the final memory page.

     The TLB is often a read-only cache.
-    If the page table is modified, the TLB may need to be partly or fully flushed, marking its entries as invalid and requiring full page table lookups to get its contents refreshed.
+    If the page table is modified, the TLB may need to be partly or fully **flushed**: that is, (some of) its entries are marked as invalid, requiring full page table lookups upon next access.

 L2--L*n*
 :   The L2 cache is larger than the L1